 Police Department Tours

-Police Department tours can be scheduled for community groups wanting to learn more about the Police Department, and see where the men and women that serve and protect your community work.
-To schedule a tour for your group, please contact the Crime Prevention Unit at 847-459-2560.
+Police Department tours can be scheduled for community groups wanting to learn more about the Police Department and see where the men and women that serve and protect your community work.
+To schedule a tour for your group, please contact the Community Relations Unit at 847-459-2560.

 Premise Alert Notification Program